varya/ds-breakfast-01-2021/index.md

 is less strict format, it makes people much comfortable to give the feedback.
 So, such plans can be altered by this feedback.
 Here the in-house design and development community is already involved.

 They can also themselves write posts into such a blog.
-As long as everyone within the organization has access to the design systems website repository, they can write they own markdown texts and create pull requests with the new content.
+As long as everyone in the organization has access to the design systems website repository, they can write they own markdown texts and create pull requests with the new content.

 -->